erhant/lambda-0b10/snarks/stark101/README.md

 - MerkleTree using `Sha2_256Backend` for Merkle commitments
 - Transcript using `DefaultTranscript`, for the Fiat-Shamir transform
 - Polynomial library for polynomial operations
+- An additional Proof struct has been written, so that at the end the proof is serialized & saved on disk.

+> [!TIP]
+>
-We stick to the naming conventions used in the tutorial, so it should be easy to follow the code along with the notebooks.
+> We stick to the naming conventions used in the tutorial, so it should be easy to follow the code along with the notebooks.

 ## Usage